7k8m/json.filed/README.md

 Framework for deferred processing of JSON file

 ## Core concept
-JSON file as variable in programs run on node.js
+JSON file as variable in programs which run on node.js

 ## Use case
 + what